Ciiiv/icevault/README.md

 2. Enter your GitHub Pages URL
 3. Click **Package For Stores → Other Android → Download Package**
 4. Transfer the APK to your Android phone and install

 ---

+## 🗒 Project Notes

+See [`PROJECT_NOTES.md`](./PROJECT_NOTES.md) for full internal project context including architecture decisions, known issues, pending priority list, and deployment commands.
+Useful for contributors and for continuing development with AI assistance.

+---